gongdf12/asyncddp/README.rst

            loss.backward()
            optimizer.step()

-Check our `dynamic topology neighbor averaging <https://bluefog-lib.github.io/bluefog/neighbor_average.html>`_ page to see more on how to control and use topology.
+Check  `dynamic topology neighbor averaging <https://bluefog-lib.github.io/bluefog/neighbor_average.html>`_ page to see more on how to control and use topology.
 See the BlueFog `examples`_ folder for full code.

 We also provide many low-level functions which you can use as building blocks to construct your own distributed training algorithms.
 The following example illustrates how to run a simple consensus algorithm through Asyncddp.